-Origenes “Kiko” Benoit, who is in his ten season as MDC’s head volleyball coach, has already won seven state titles and led the Sharks to three national runners-up finishes during his first ten years running the program.
-Coach Benoit had been name ten times
+Origenes “Kiko” Benoit, enters his tenth season as MDC’s head volleyball coach.
+Under Benoit the Sharks have seven state titles and has finished as the NJCAA national runners-up three times during his first ten years running the program.

-Southern conference Coach of the year and seven times State Coach of the year.
+Coach Benoit has been named Southern Conference Coach of the Year ten times and State Coach of the Year seven times.
 In 2005, 2009, and 2014 he was named AVCA Northeast/Southeast region Coach of the year.
-This year Miami Dade College under Coach Benoit command won the Southern Conference, Florida State Tournament, and let the team to a 27-3 record.
-His team is rank 1 in Florida and 5 in the nation.
+This year Miami Dade College under Coach Benoit’s command won the Southern Conference, Florida State Tournament, and was led to a 27-3 record.
+His team is ranked #1 in Florida and #5 in the nation.

 In 2002, Benoit was selected as the AFLAC Southeastern Region Assistant Coach of the Year.